Fastway INSIGHT logo | FastwayF1.com

 Find Tickets

-Why Gold 4 is one of the best Hungaroring grandstands
+Why T1 is one of the safest picks

-If you want the grandstand that is easiest to recommend to most fans, Gold 4 is probably the clearest answer.
+If you want a grandstand that is easiest to recommend without too many caveats, T1 is probably it.

 Budapest